violette-git/witness/readme.md

 ``````

 ---
-*As a community member, I want to be able to receive payments from orginizations, community members, and view all payments made to my orginization.*
+*As a community member, I want to be able to receive payments from orginizations, community members, withdraw funds on behalf of my orginization, and view all payments made to my orginization.*

 ---
 ### Tasks:
-- ihihini
+- Create a Django model for need.
+- Create a form form for need.
+- Create a view with returned data.
-- khvkiugc
+-

 ### Additional Features

-- iufyiuf
-- khgcdiytdc
+- Javascript Interactivity
-- igiytf
+-
 ### Data Model
 ---
 ``````python